-Website heatmap explains how your website visitors access the webpages in a visual form.
-The visual representation makes it easy to comprehend user behavior and make the necessary website changes.
+A website heatmap explains how your website visitors access the webpages in a visual form.
+The visual representation makes it easy to understand user behavior (mouse movements, clicks and scrolling).

 In this article, we will understand the basics of a website heatmap, when and why you should use heatmaps.
 We will also help you with creating your first heatmap for your website.

 A heatmap is a data visualization tool that visually represents website data.
 Heatmaps show how visitors navigate through your website by using a color coding system to describe various levels of activity.
 For example, the color red might represent a website element that is most commonly accessed by the website visitors whereas blue might represent the element that mostly goes unnoticed.